Craig444444444/ephemeral-mind-gem/README.md

 **Important Requirement:**
 -   **Google Gemini API Key:** To run any implementation of this system, users **must provide their own Google Gemini API key**.
 This key is not included in this repository and must be obtained directly from Google.

-*Note: The core implementation code is private.
+*Note: The core implementation code is public included html.
 This repository contains the research paper and documentation.
-The link to EMG is in the documentation.*
+The link in pdf.*

 ## 🔬 Key Demonstrations